grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ## 10 Bootstrap10 ppv     macro          0.616
     ## # ... with 15 more rows

-It will also be interesting to see which variable is of more importance for the modle to correctly classify volcano eruptions.
+It will also be interesting to see which variable is of more importance for the model to correctly classify volcano eruptions.
 Let's plot a variable importance plot.

 ``` r
 library(vip)